PelionIoT/virtual-demo-for-pelion/README.md

 ### Docker
 The demo was created to be built and run in a Linux environment.
 If you don´t have a linux environment (and don´t want to use our VirtualBox VM to run linux on your machine) then you can use Docker and our docker configuration to run the demo on your machine.

-The demo has 2 pieces
+The demo has 2 components
 1. An instance of the Pelion device management client that acts as a fake device generating data, and
 2. A node.js webapp that creates the GUI.
 The Docker method of running this demo has the client built and run inside a linux docker image, and the node.js GUI running natively on your machine.
 All of the build and launch processes for docker are automated, the GUI requires NPM and a graphical library to be installed.